Dasacav3/crud-python-tkinter-sqlite/readme.md

-# Crud Python y SQLite3 (GUI Tkinter)
+# Python CRUD with SQLite3 (GUI Tkinter)

-Proyecto de practica creando conexion de Python con SQLite, programación orientada a objetos y haciendo uso de la interfaz gráfica (GUI) Tkinter.
+Practice project creating Python connection with SQLite, object-oriented programming and using the graphical interface (GUI) Tkinter.